Hypertensive encephalopathy, brain bleeding, and its impact in driving

 The smaller bleeding cause focal defects similar to those seen in ischemic stroke, that reflect the localization of the injury.

-The treatment is based on the correction of the coagulation disorder, possible urgent neurosurgical evacuation of the hematoma, preventive anticonvulsant treatment, and adequate treatment of hypertension.
+Treatment: The treatment is based on the correction of the coagulation disorder, possible urgent neurosurgical evacuation of the hematoma, preventive anticonvulsant treatment, and adequate treatment of hypertension.

 Some degree of impairment usually persists, with mild dysphasia if the affected hemisphere is the dominant, but in many patients there is an advanced recovery, mainly if the affected area is silent.

 - These are serious clinical conditions, that except for the cases of minor bleeding in brain areas with scant symptomatic impact, usually are disabling for driving.

 - The degree of neurological recovery will enable to assess the ability of the patient to drive.

 - HT refractory to treatment prevents from driving, as it is the leading cause of brain bleeding.

 - Many patients with an advanced recovery can drive again if the cause resulting in brain bleeding is controlled.